Our faith is a living, busy, active, mighty thing.

 SecsSeconds

-The Salvation Army needs help at the Woodstock Walmart and Mt.
-Jackson Food Lion for 1 or 2-hour shifts.
+The Salvation Army needs help at the Mt.
+Jackson Food Lion from 10am - 4pm on Thursday, December 12 and 19.
 Will you consider joining in this wonderful holiday past time?
 See Pastor Katie for more information

 In 1891, Salvation Army Captain Joseph McFee was distraught because so many poor individuals in San Francisco were going hungry.
 During the holiday season, he resolved to provide a free Christmas dinner for the destitute and poverty-stricken.
 He only had one major hurdle to overcome -- funding the project.